NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 {{< /details >}}

-#### RHW Width Transitions {{< deprecated >}}

-{{< details "These puzzle pieces allow for transitions between two different widths of RHW networks." >}}
+{{< details "Width Transition Puzzle Pieces" "deprecated" >}}

 {{< menu-icon icon="images/icons/rhw-width-transition-button.jpg" caption="_Width Transition Puzzle Pieces (located under the Highways Menu)_" >}}

 These puzzle pieces allow for transitions between two different widths of RHW networks.
 They generally have starter drag end stubs.
 The transition allowing the DDRHW-4 to connect to the L1 and L2 RHW-4 is located here as well (as it entails a change of tile width).

 1. RHW-2-to-RHW-4 Transition A
 2. RHW-2-to-RHW-4 Transition B